Top 5 Ways Fraudsters Commit Identity Theft in 2024 [Updated]

 What is Identity Theft?

-Identity theft is a deceptive exploitation of someone else’s personal information and name for personal benefits.
+Identity theft is a deceptive exploitation of someone else’s personal information and name for personal benefit.
 It happens when a fraudster steals your identity and gains access to your personally identifiable information (PII) to commit fraud.

-The type of sensitive information stolen by fraudsters to commit fraud may include the date of birth, address, driver’s license, bank account details, online passwords, social security number (SSN), etc.
+The type of sensitive information stolen by fraudsters to commit fraud may include the date of birth, address, driver’s license, bank account details, passwords, social security number (SSN), etc.

-📝 Key Identity Theft Statistics for 2023
+📝 Key Identity Theft Statistics for 2024

 • According to the FBI, over 100,000 identity theft and personal data breaches occur every year.